Noobify2012/Drippy-Dungeon/res/Readme.md

 # Limitations
 - The player cannot pick up treasure or arrows in the final cave.
 The program will terminate because they have reached the end point.

-- In its current implementation, when a monster is killed some of the caves will update their smell unless player revisits them.
+- In its current implementation, when a monster is killed some the caves will update their smell unless player revisits them.

 # Citations.
 Madhira Datta walked me through how to calculate the maximum number of edges in a graph for wrapping and non wrapping dungeons.
 I also found the method to condense my treasure enum and factory into one class and adapted that code from https://connected2know.com/programming/java-factory-pattern/.
 All citations have in line citations.